 The UC's top percentile policy is an ideal setting for a regression discontinuity design given the satisfaction of two important assumptions (Thistlethwaite and Campbell, 1960).
 The first assumption is the exclusion restriction.
 Because students' rankings are visible only to UC administrators and based on a proprietary and reweighted version of GPA, it is not feasible that the top percentile policy impacted political identity or action through pathways other than college application, admission, and enrollment.
 Second, there must be imperfect control of the running variable around the cutoff.
 Given that students were unaware of their reweighted GPA's ordinal ranking within their graduating class, this assumption is credible.
 The admission rule likewise limits administrator discretion, preventing the selection of cutoffs that would favor or disfavor particular college applicants.
-The primary threat to the identification strategy's validity in this setting, therefore, comes from the risk that a subset of applicants were both aware of their eligibility for the top percentile policy and selected into UC San Andreas application differentially across the GPA eligibility threshold.
+The primary threat to the identification strategy's validity in this setting, therefore, comes from the risk that a subset of applicants who were made aware of their eligibility for the top percentile policy selected into UC San Andreas application differentially across the GPA eligibility threshold.

 I evaluate this risk empirically by testing for discontinuous jumps in student characteristics and the density of observations around the cutoff.
-There is little visual evidence of a sudden rise in density above the cutoff (see Figure C.1) and I fail to reject the null hypothesis of a smooth density of observations around the threshold.9 As I show in Tables C.1 through C.4 and Figures C.2 through C.6, predicted outcomes and student characteristics also trend smoothly around the 96th percentile.
-I find that for 16 predicted outcomes and 18 covariates, none reject the null hypothesis of a continuous trend using local linear estimation with a 0.3 GPA bandwidth at a 90 percent confidence interval, which is in line with a random rejection rate.
-The evidence of balance is similar at narrower bandwidths, with one rejection at a 90 percent confidence interval using local linear estimation at the MSE-optimal bandwidth (see Figures C.7 through ??).
-The output of these balance tests are consistent with the expectation that students are not capable of systematic sorting around the top four percent threshold and do not select into UC San Andreas application based on eligibility for the policy.
+There is little visual evidence of a sudden rise in density above the cutoff (see Figure C.1) and I fail to reject the null hypothesis of a smooth density of observations around the threshold.9 As I show in Tables C.1 through C.5 and Figures C.2 through C.6, predicted outcomes and student characteristics also trend smoothly around the 96th percentile.
+I find that for 16 predicted outcomes corresponding to all of my outcomes of interest along with 18 covariates, none reject the null hypothesis of a continuous trend using local linear estimation with a 0.3 GPA bandwidth at a 90 percent confidence interval, which is in line with a random rejection rate.
+After predicting partisanship conditional on registration in Table C.3, I find that students in the top 4 percent of their high school cohort are an insignificant 0.01 percentage points more likely to be Republican and 0.01 percentage points less likely to be a registered Democrat or independent than their peers just outside the top 4 percent.
+The evidence of balance is similar at narrower bandwidths, with one rejection out of 34 variables at a 90 percent confidence interval using local linear estimation at the MSE-optimal bandwidth (see Figures C.7 through C.11).
+The output of these balance tests are consistent with the expectation that students are not capable of systematic sorting around the top four percent threshold and do not select differentially into UC San Andreas application based on eligibility for the policy.